GDAMining/metatron/README.md

 When a new mention is selected, it is possible to open a mention panel by right-clicking on the mention.
 A menu with a set of options is displayed, in particular, from the mention panel it is possible to:

 1. Get more information about the mention -- i.e., the time of annotation and the number of annotators who annotated the mention;
-2. Receive some suggestions about the concepts that can be associated to the mention;
+2. Receive some suggestions about the concepts that can be associated to the mention; users can have an overview of all the concepts that have been associated to the mention by their teammates and select to associate to the mention one or more of these concept.
 3. Link a new concept;
 4. Add a relationship;
 5. Delete the mention.